Exercise may boost your vaccine response

 Afterward, all of the young people received a flu shot and kept notes about any side effects they felt, such as a sore arm.
 The groups returned to the lab for follow-up blood draws a week, two weeks and six months after the vaccination.
 Then the researchers checked their blood for anti-influenza immune cells and antibodies.

-The researchers speculate that the athletes’ immune systems had been strengthened and fine-tuned by the daily physical demands and damages of training, allowing them to respond so effectively to the vaccine.
+The researchers speculate that the athletes’ immune systems had been strengthened and fine-tuned by the daily physical demands and damage of training, allowing them to respond so effectively to the vaccine.

 But those results, while notable, did not look at the acute effects of exercise and whether a single, intense workout might alter the body’s reactions to a vaccine, for better or worse.
 So, for the second of the new studies, which was published in July in Medicine & Science in Sports & Exercise, the scientists returned to the same data, but focused now only on the immune reactions of the athletes.